kznts9v-1lya/formal-lang-course/researches/README.md

-# Experimental researches of the implemented algorithms are located here
+## Experimental researches of the implemented algorithms

+1. Regular Path Querying research
+2. Context Free Path Querying research

+All researches are available on Google Drive to see for yourself the performance